-Just as she did as a player, head coach Sharon Versyp has put her stamp on the Purdue women's basketball program.
-The former Boilermaker point guard has led Purdue to four Big Ten Tournament championships and two NCAA Tournament Elite Eight appearances in her 10 seasons as the head coach at her alma mater.
-She became the winningest coach in program history in 2015-16, earning her 207th victory on the Boilermaker sidelines with a 63-53 Barn Burner Trophy victory over Indiana in Mackey Arena on Jan.
-10, 2016.
-Her 16-year career record as a head coach stands at 331-185, and her 214-120 mark with the Boilermakers yields an average of 21 wins per season.
-Versyp's current contract has secured her presence on the Boilermaker sidelines through at least the 2021-22 season.
+Just as she did as a player, head coach Sharon Versyp has put her stamp on the Purdue women’s basketball program.
+The former Boilermaker point guard has led Purdue to four Big Ten Tournament championships and two NCAA Tournament Elite Eight appearances in her eight seasons as the head coach at her alma mater.
+She is the second-winningest coach in Purdue history, earning her 180th victory on the Boilermaker sidelines on Feb.
+20, 2014, and earned career victory No. 300 with an NCAA First Round victory on March 22, 2014.
+She has compiled a 183-88 record with the Boilermakers, an average of 23 wins per season, a 300-153 in 14 seasons as a Division I head coach, and her current contract has secured her presence on the Boilermaker sidelines through at least the 2017-18 season.

 Versyp’s impact on basketball in the Hoosier state was recognized on April 24, 2010, when she was inducted into the Indiana Basketball Hall of Fame in her first year of eligibility, an honor that includes Larry Bird and John Wooden.
 On June 22, 2013, Versyp was inducted into New England Basketball Hall of Fame for her stint as the head coach at Maine as well as her ensuing success.
 In addition to being named the America East Conference Coach of the Year in 2003 and 2005, Versyp was named the 2007 WBCA Region VI Coach of the Year and most recently was honored as the 2014 ESPNW Big Ten Coach of the Year.